 The Company has a Code of Conduct which applies to all directors and employees of Nine and its subsidiaries.
-The Code of Conduct was reviewed and updated during the Reporting Period.
 The Code of Conduct:

-- sets the ethical standards required in relation to conduct of Nine's business; - provides clear guidance on the Company's values and expectations of staff, in relation to matters such as protecting confidential Information, receipt of gifts, compliance with laws, protecting Company assets and outside interests of employees; and - offers guidance to shareholders and other stakeholders on our values, standards and expectations and what it means to work for or with Nine.
+- sets the ethical standards required in relation to conduct of Nine's business; - provides clear guidance on the Company's values and expectations of staff, in relation to matters such as protecting confidential information, receipt of gifts, compliance with laws, protecting Company assets and outside interests of employees; and - offers guidance to shareholders and other stakeholders on our values, standards and expectations and what it means to work for or with Nine.